-The proposed addition to the standardized criteria for a CCA exception in policy will need to be programmed.
-The changes to guidance do not need to be programmed, but all relevant guidance documents will need to be updated.
+The proposed addition to the standardized criteria for a CCA exception in policy will need to be implemented in UNetSM and relevant guidance documents will need to be updated.
 All changes will be communicated to the community prior to implementation.
 Transplant programs and NLRB reviewers will need to be aware of the changes.